robertocapuano/Doomfire10L/readme.md

 Original source:
 https://fabiensanglard.net/doom_fire_psx/

-For smooth animation we use Kun-BASIC and recommend using an accelerated clock.
+For smooth animation we recommend using an accelerated clock.

 ![screenshot](doomfire.gif)